chaoss/grimoirelab-tutorial/sortinghat/data.md

 ## SortingHat data structure

-SortingHat uses a database to store data about indentities.
+SortingHat uses a database to store data about identities.
-We will add some more repostories to the index we had produced with GrimoireELK, and then experiment with the data structures that SortingHat manages.
+We will add some more repositories to the index we had produced with GrimoireELK, and then experiment with the data structures that SortingHat manages.